raf555/kbbi-api/README.md

 Since I'm too lazy to make a Cloudflare bypasser, I decided to make this API server.
 Since I want to make the information provided by this API to be as complete as possible and as fast as possible (for my chatbot), I opted for looking into the [Official KBBI Application][] since it is offline and it should have all the information I need.

-Long story short, I was able to scrap all lemmas from there *(I won't tell how I did this though (yet?))*.
+Long story short, I was able to scrap all lemmas from there.
 All data used in this API is completely from the application (with some additional hand-edited data).
 They are then decoded and parsed to fit my requirement.
 It ends up perfectly as I wanted.
 The final product is the one you see on the API response.

 Feel free to use the API as much as you want, there is no rate limiting as of now (**not yet, at least**).
 As long as the server can handle the traffic and does not exceed the free resources usage on the cloud provider I used, lol.
 </details>